InesMeunier/ece-webtech-2021-fall/courses/webtech/modules/06.oauth/index.md

 # OAuth and OpenID Connect

-OAuth 2.0 is designed only for authorization, for granting access to data and features from one application to another.
+[OAuth 2.0](https://oauth.net/2/) is designed only for authorization, for granting access to data and features from one application to another.
 OpenID Connect (OIDC) is a thin layer that sits on top of OAuth 2.0 that adds login and profile information about the person who is logged in.

-We will go deep into the protocol, see how it work and integrate with traditionnal web application as well as with microservice applications.
+We will go deep into the protocol, see how it works, and integrates with the traditional web application as well as with microservice applications.

 ## OAuth basics

 * A meta-framework, a protocol of protocols
 * Used as the base of other specifications
-* Oauth is OAuth2
+* OAuth is OAuth2
 * Such as OpenID Connect, UMA, HEART
-* Adresses some important requirements
+* Addresses some important requirements
   * Delegate access
   * No password sharing
   * Revocation of access

 ## OAuth actors

-* Resource Owner (RO), (end user, organisation, ...)
+* Resource Owner (RO), (end user, organization, ...)
 * Client (web app, mobile app, ...)
 * Authorization Server (AS)
 * Resources Server (RS) (API, ...)